ceph/ceph/doc/releases/pacific.rst

   until we implement a limit on the number of PGs default pools should consume, in combination with the 'scale-down' profile.

+* Cephadm & Ceph Dashboard: NFS management has been completely reworked to ensure that NFS exports are managed consistently across the different Ceph components.
+Prior to this, there were 3 incompatible implementations for configuring the NFS exports: Ceph-Ansible/OpenStack Manila, Ceph Dashboard and 'mgr/nfs' module.
+With this release the 'mgr/nfs' way becomes the official interface, and the remaining components (Cephadm and Ceph Dashboard) adhere to it.
+While this might require manually migrating from the deprecated implementations, it will simplify the user experience for those heavily relying on NFS exports.

+* Dashboard: "Cluster Expansion Wizard".
+After the 'cephadm bootstrap' step, users that log into the Ceph Dashboard will be presented with a welcome screen.
+If they choose to follow the installation wizard, they will be guided through a set of steps to help them configure their Ceph cluster: expanding the cluster by adding more hosts, detecting and defining their storage devices, and finally deploying and configuring the different Ceph services.

 Changelog
 ---------